-Now the cab will drop you off somewhere around police bazaar which is the main market.
-If you have lodging booked, you can ask to be dropped there.
-I had mine in the main market and I had half a day to myself.
-Police Bazaar and Bara Bazaar are the two most famous markets of Shillong.
+Now the cab will drop you off somewhere around the police bazaar which is the primary market.
+If you have lodging booked, you can ask your driver to drop you there.
+I had mine in the primary market and I had half a day to myself.
+Police Bazaar and Bara Bazaar are the two most famous markets in Shillong.

 Now there aren’t too many good hotels in Shillong.
 And in fact, very few budget hotels.
 You can check out Hotel Barbareek or La Serene near Police Bazaar for budget options.
-Hotel Alpine Continental and The Loft Executive Inn are far better equipped with comfort if you are willing to spend more.
-But if you are looking to places with a view and some luxury, you should look at The Golf Retreat or The Heritage Club.
+Hotel Alpine Continental and The Loft Executive Inn are more comfortable if you are willing to spend more.
+But if you are looking for places with a view and some luxury, you should look at The Golf Retreat or The Heritage Club.